GOOD FOOD OR GOOD ADVERTISING?

 Acana Wild Prairie Dog Carna4 Orijen Adult Dog Go - Fit and Free

-Green Peas Eggs Chicken Liver Salmon Meal
+Fresh Chicken Giblets Eggs Fresh Chicken Giblets Salmon Meal

 Please note, that for this example we used mostly chicken products.
 Tail Blazers has many other types of foods available as well.